Finding Statistically Significant Interactions between Continuous Features: The Proposed Method: C-Tarone

-Our goal is to find \emph{every feature combination that is associated with class labels}.
-More precisely, let $X_{J}$ be a binary variable induced by a combination $J \in 2^V$, where $X_{J} = 1$ means the occurrence of $J$ and $X_{J} = 0$ otherwise, and $Y$ be an output binary variable of which class labels are realizations.
-Our objective is to find \emph{all} feature combinations $J \in 2^V$ such that the null hypothesis $X_J \ip Y$ is rejected by a statistical association test while rigorously controlling the FWER, the probability of detecting one or more false positive associations, under a predetermined significance level $\alpha$.
+Our goal is to find \emph{every multiplicative feature interaction that is associated with class labels}.
+To tackle the problem, first we measure the joint occurrence probability $\eta(J) \in \R$ of a feature combination $J \in 2^V$ in a dataset.
+For each combination $J \in 2^V$, the size $|J|$ corresponds to the order of an interaction, and we find arbitrary-order interactions in the form of combinations.
+If data is not real-valued but binary, that is, $v_i^j \in \{0, 1\}$, this problem is easily solved by measuring the \emph{support} used in frequent itemset mining~\cite{Agrawal94,Aggarwal14FPM} .
+Each feature combination $J \in 2^V$ is called an \emph{itemset}, and the support of $J$ is defined as $\eta(J) = (1 / N) \sum_{i = 1}^N \prod_{j \in J} v_i^j$, which corresponds to joint probability of $J$.
+The support is always from $0$ to $1$, and we can introduce a binary random variable $X_J$ corresponding to the joint occurrence of $J$, where $X_J = 1$ if features in $J$ jointly occurs and $X_J = 0$ otherwise, $\eta(J)$ corresponds to the empirical estimate of the probability $\Pr(X_J = 1)$.

-To estimate the probability distribution of $X_J$ for each combination $J$, we use the prominent result given by~\citet{Tatti13} in the context of frequent pattern mining from continuous data.
-Given a feature combination $J \in 2^V$, first we convert a dataset $D$ with respect to features $J$ into a single $N$-dimensional vector $\vec{x}_{J} = (x_{J1}, x_{J2}, \dots, x_{JN}) \in [0, 1]^N$ such that
+This approach can be generalized to continuous (real-valued) data using the \emph{copula support}, which is the prominent result given by~\citet{Tatti13} in the context of frequent pattern mining from continuous data.
+The copula support allows us to define the \emph{binary} random variable $X_J$ of joint occurrence of $J$ and estimate $\eta(J) = \Pr(X_J = 1)$ from \emph{continuous} data.
+The key idea is to use the \emph{normalized ranking} for each feature $j \in V$, which is defined as $\rank(v_i^j) = (k - 1) / (N - 1)$ if $v_i^j$ is the $k$th smallest value among $N$ values $v_1^j$, $v_2^j$, $\dots$, $v_N^j$.
+Then we convert a dataset $D$ with respect to features in a combination $J \in 2^V$ into a single $N$-dimensional vector $\vec{x}_{J} = (x_{J1}, x_{J2}, \dots, x_{JN}) \in [0, 1]^N$ by